swayos/swayos.github.io/README.md

 ## Setup ##

-1. Install sway and the basic utilities first :
+1. Install sway and the basic utilities first with your package manager

 ```
 sway